nihilSup/Hasker/README.md

 - DJANGO_ENV tells to use prod or debug for django (e.g. static and media files will be handled differently)
 - DJANGO_DB can be postgresql or SQLite.
 Anyway web Dockerfile entrypoint will load basic data to db.
-- UWSGI_PORT describes port to start uWSGI server
 - DJANGO_SECRET_KEY used for csrf protection. **Must be set** in production

-To set them use docker flags or add .env file to the root folder (among docker-compose.yml)
+To set them provide .env file in the root folder (among docker-compose.yml)

 There are several convience things in entrypoint of django uWSGI docker:

 - db flush
 - db load from fixture
 - collect static

+Feel free to remove them (except collect static)

 ## Architecture